Skip to content

 You can find the most up-to-date information on the current NERC's OpenStack flavors with corresponding SUs by referring to this page.

-2. OpenShift = (Resource (vCPU/RAM/vGPU) requested by Pod converted to number of equivalent SUs) * (time Pod was running), rounded up to a whole hour.
+2. OpenShift = (Resource (vCPU/RAM) requested by Pod converted to the number of SU) * (time Pod was running), summed up to project level rounded up to the whole hour.

 How to Pay?